-Off leash or free roam activities are restricted to specific areas and/or times on some reserves/ovals.
+Off-leash or free roam activities are restricted to dog off-leash parks and specific areas and/or times on some reserves.
 Please read the signs carefully when entering such reserves.

-Put your dog on a leash if it is within 10 metres of any:
+Put your dog on a leash in an on-lead park or if it is within 10 metres of any:

 Owners are encouraged to walk their dogs off leash away from paths.